HL7/fhir-udap-security-ig/input/pagecontent/consumer.md

 This guide supports consumer-facing client applications using the authorization code grant type.

-Consumer-facing client applications **SHALL** obtain an access token for access to FHIR resources by following the OAuth 2.0 authorization code grant flow, with the additional options and constraints discussed below.
+Consumer-facing client applications **SHALL** obtain an access token for access to protected resources by following the OAuth 2.0 authorization code grant flow, with the additional options and constraints discussed below.

 ### Authorization code workflow